tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 13-14th*

 SEA had an interesting conundrum this year.
 Since their leagues were so intra-regionally competitive, no single team was able to farm both seasons for enough DPC points to break the top 12 rank threshold.
-As a result, there was a very real possibility that only one SEA team would attend TI10.
+There was a very real possibility that only one SEA team would attend TI10.

 But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.